 We strongly recommend brake adjustments be supervised by a paramotoring instructor or done by a pilot that understands the importance of proper brake line length.
 Improper brake line adjustment can lead to unsafe reactions of your glider.
-With a brake line adjusted too short the canopy will lose its easy take off behavior and speed.
+With a brake line adjusted too short the canopy will lose its easy take off behaviour.

-Before flying the Charger Trike please check the setting of the brake lines and adjust them in accordance to your hang points.
+Before flying the Charger 2 Trike please check the setting of the brake lines and adjust them in accordance to your hang points.
 On the risers diagram you can see there are two brake line pulleys on each riser, higher and lower.
 The brake lines have two black marks identifying recommended brakes positions.

-When flying trike with regular hang points (main carabineer 70 cm from seat plate) the brake lines should lead through the higher pulley on each riser and the brake handles should be tied to upper black coloured mark position on the brake lines.
-Your Charger Trike glider comes from the MAC PARA factory in this position.
+When flying paramotors with lower or middle hang points (main carabineer 50-70 cm from seat plate) the brake lines should lead through the higher pulley on each riser and the brake handles should be tied to upper black coloured mark position on the brake lines.
+Your Charger 2 Trike glider comes from the MAC PARA factory with brake lines set to this position.

-When flying trikes with higher hang points (main carabineers higher than 75 cm) the brake lines should lead through both the upper and lower pulley located on each riser and the brake handles should be adjusted to be tied on the lower black mark of the brake lines.
+When flying paramotors or trikes with higher hang points (main carabineers higher than 70 cm or trikes) the brake lines should lead through both the upper and lower pulley located on each riser and the brake handles should be adjusted to be tied on the lower black mark of the brake lines.

 Once you choose your appropriate brake line length that matches your paramotors hang point style, check the set up by inflating the glider in an open area with a constant breeze with the engine off.
-When the canopy is stabilized above your head, check that the trailing edge of the wing is not being pulled down.
-When you gently pull the brakes you should only have 5-10 centimeters of movement before the brakes start to pull down on the trailing edge of the wing.
+When the canopy is stabilised above your head, check that the trailing edge of the wing is not being pulled down.
+When you gently pull the brakes you should only have 5-10 centimetres of movement before the brakes start to pull down on the trailing edge of the wing.
 Make sure that the brake length is the same for both sides.
 It is safer to have brake length a bit longer than too short.